What is Behavioral Data? How to Use It for Maximum Conversion

 Source: smartlook

 Platforms like Hotjar and Crazy Egg collect this information and present it in easy-to-read images.
-Typically, the hot areas where users interact the most are red.
-The cold areas mostly ignored are blue.
+Typically, the hot areas where users interact most are highlighted in red.
+The cold areas, mostly ignored, are blue.

-There are also scroll maps, click maps, and attention maps that work in a similar fashion.
+There are also scroll maps, click maps, and attention maps that operate similarly.

 Session replays or recordings are observable playbacks of individual usual interactions.

 Recordings help you better understand what people are trying to do and gain user empathy.
-Observing the sessions of potential customers can highlight areas of frustration and guide you to improve the UX.
+Observing potential customers' sessions can highlight areas of frustration and help you improve the UX.

 One of the easiest ways to understand why users do something is to ask them.
 Feedback forms can be tailored to specific interactions or sent out post-purchase.